Namilaus/flight-searcher/README.md

 ## Overview

-Flight Searcher is a student project developed to help me gain experience in building web applications that fetch and display flight information using Selenium.
+Flight Searcher is a project developed to help me gain experience in building web applications that fetch and display flight information using Selenium.
 This project aims to provide a basic yet practical example of web scraping and backend development.

 ## Features